 - Prepare a CSV file with the data you want to import, with each row representing one Concept or entity in your Data Graphs Dataset

-- Use the Import data wizard in a Dataset to guide you though mapping different CSV columns to the right Concept properties
+- Use the Import Data wizard in a Dataset to guide you though mapping different CSV columns to the correct Concept properties

 - Your CSV does not need column headers, but this can help